What Is 25 Of 52

 25 ÷ 52 ≈ 0.480769

 This gives us an approximate decimal value of 0.480769.
 The result is an irrational number meaning that it goes on indefinitely without repeating.
-For practical purposes, we often round the decimal to a specific number of decimal places.
-Rounding to two decimal places, we get 0.48.
+Now, for practical purposes, we often round the decimal to a specific number of decimal places.
+Consider this: rounding to two decimal places, we get 0.
+48.

 Method 3: Expressing as a Percentage